I Went to Costa Rica This Summer; It Wasn’t That Great, but Here Are Some Photos

 By that time it was 10:30, so I figured I should go to the La Paz Waterfall Garden.
 It’s this place with butterflies in cages, jaguars in cages, hummingbirds who choose not to leave of their own volition, and three privately-owned waterfalls.
 It cost, iirc, $60.
 Yes, US dollars.
 Nice waterfalls, though, the giant, curved-beak hummingbirds were cool, and, hey, at least the employees were friendly and happy to be there.
 And it costs less to visit than the far less enriching Biltmore Estate (which is now, inexplicably, $65, despite being the unfinished vanity project dwelling of a trust fund kid).

 Next day, I… I think I just hung out at the house.
 I found the place via airbnb, and that part of the experience was all good.
 I was basically renting the granny flat of a Canadian expat couple from Calgary who had been living in Costa Rica full-time for a couple years.
 Really nice people, interesting insights into the expat lifestyle; I would do that again.
 (The lodging was also pretty inexpensive at ca. $40/night.)
+If I went again I would 10/10 rent Costa Rica villas that were nicer to make my experience of the holiday greater.

 Then, at some point forward in chronology, I took a drive out to the town of Zarcero, which was a pretty drive through rolling, green hills.
 The town is known for this: